Find Faculty Members at MUSC.

 Biography

-• Professor and Director, Oral and Maxillofacial Pathology, Department of Stomatology, College of Dental Medicine (CDM) & Department of Otolaryngology - Head and Neck Surgery, College of Medicine & Hollings Cancer Center, Medical University of South Carolina (MUSC), SC; 3/2022-Present
+• Professor and Director, Oral and Maxillofacial Pathology, Department of Biomedical & Community Health Sciences (College of Dental Medicine), and Department of Otolaryngology - Head and Neck Surgery (College of Medicine), College of Graduate Studies, Medical University of South Carolina3/2022-Present

 Dr. Angela Yoon is an Oral & Maxillofacial Pathologist with expertise in the clinical management of patients with a variety of mucosal conditions and is adept at conducting proper head and neck examinations, performing mucosal biopsies, and providing proper treatments.
 Dr. Yoon's faculty practice can be found here.